sgettler/ansys-sps-risemount/README.md

 #### Installation and Use

-To use the macros, clone this repo and use the root folder as your ANSYS working directory.
+To use the macros, clone this repo and use the `model` folder as your ANSYS working directory.
 To build the model, run `01-00-Model.inp` and to solve the static loading, run `02-00-Static.inp`.